vm-wylbur-pi/fof_tests/va/README.md

 I also built a super stupid tracker initially that just naievely relates current points on the field to the nearest previous points on the field.

-It turns out tha tpersistent tracking is based on a combination of nearness and prediction algorithms rather than re-processing the images to see if this blob looks like the last blob.
+It turns out that persistent tracking is based on a combination of nearness and prediction algorithms rather than re-processing the images to see if this blob looks like the last blob.
 That makes the processing very sensitive to the accuracy of the trackers.

+The approach I've been taking is to get processes designed to track people in bustling crowds to work.
+These state of the art models look great in all the testing footage that they show online, but those are all super-carefully-selected videos that the authors and everyone else promoting the models want to show off.
+It's possible that the FOF use case is different - where we can shape the tracking process to the games if it's not possible to come up with a unified tracker to track them all.